 However, the result of your Google mobile page speed test is based on more than just loading time alone.
 It’s also determined by the relationship between mobile page speed and potential conversion rate.

-The page speed score is now part of Google Ads and can be found directly on the “Landing pages” page:
+The page speed score is now part of Google Ads and can be found directly on the “post-click landing pages” page:

 2 tools to supplement mobile speed score